simslab/scHPF/README.md

 # Single-cell Hierarchical Poisson Factorization

-Pre-release of [Single-cell Hierarchical Poisson Factorization (scHPF)](bioarxiv_link), as described in the forthcoming manuscript: *De novo* Gene Signature Identification from Single-Cell RNA-Seq with Hierarchical Poisson Factorization.
+Pre-release of [Single-cell Hierarchical Poisson Factorization (scHPF)](bioarxiv_link), as described in the forthcoming manuscript: <br/> *De novo* Gene Signature Identification from Single-Cell RNA-Seq with Hierarchical Poisson Factorization.

 scHPF is a tool for _de novo_ discovery of both discrete and continuous expression patterns in single-cell RNA\-sequencing (scRNA-seq) data.
-It adapts [Hierarchical Poisson Factorization](http://www.cs.columbia.edu/~blei/papers/GopalanHofmanBlei2015.pdf) to model the sparsity of scRNA-seq data and avoid prior normalization.
-We have found scHPF especially useful in scRNA-seq of complex tissues with continuous expression programs that are not fully described by clustering or developmental order.
+It adapts [Hierarchical Poisson Factorization](http://www.cs.columbia.edu/~blei/papers/GopalanHofmanBlei2015.pdf) to avoid prior normalization and model variable sparsity across genes and cells.
 Algorithmic details, benchmarking against alternative methods, and scHPF's application to a spatially sampled high-grade glioma can be found in our [paper on bioarxiv](bioarxiv_link).

-## Installation
+## Requirements
 Code for preprocessing, training, and postprocessing has been tested with Python 3.6 and Tensorflow 1.3/1.8.

 scHPF requires the Python packages: